cbmi-uthsc/deepSepsis/goals.md

 ## 2nd Part

- In this part we will make different Temporal convolution neural network (t-CNN) architecture  with input data as the physiomarkers that are acquired in phase 1.
+ In this part we will make different Temporal convolution neural network (t-CNN) architecture  with input data as physiomarkers that are acquired in phase 1.

  Training the architectures on train data.
  Testing the architectures on test data.
  Evaluating those architectures on the different metrics to identify the best performing architecture.

 ## 3rd Part